lucasfsn/lucasfsn/README.md

 </p>

 <h2 align="center">I'm a student, gamer and programmer.</h2>
-<p align="center">I would like to become a full stack developer in the near future</p>
+<p align="center">I would like to become a front end developer in the near future</p>

 - 🌱 I’m currently learning **React, Next, TypeScript**